Career Development Strategies SE004 How To Become a Sex Coach? An Interview With Sarah Martin

 Sarah: Yes.
 For a long time, I thought that I would work for the United Nations or as a diplomat.
 I was interested in learning about international relations.
 I am obsessed with the history of the Soviet Union.
 At one point, I even lived in Cuba where I also gained more appreciation for some of the benefits, as well as the drawbacks, of communism in practice.
 It is a pity that in practice, there is such a huge discrepancy between the beautiful aims and the sad reality of communism.

 What Does “a Job” Mean To You?
 Do You Identify Yourself With Your Job?

-Actually, there are a lot of risks associated with over-identifying with your work, especially when you have your own business.
+There are a lot of risks associated with over-identifying your work, especially when you have your own business.
 This can lead to making bad decisions, questioning your self-worth, working for free, etc.

 Do You Have Any Good Memories From Your Times in Warsaw?

 Sarah: Yes!
 I learned a tremendous amount—about myself, relationships, business, and about my profession.
 During my time in Warsaw, I co-led an Institute focused on sex positivity (the Sex Positive Institute), which had a tremendous impact on my development as a clinician and leader.
 I also made a wide circle of friends, people that I love dearly.